EmId11/improved-100-prisoners-puzzle-strategy/README.md

 1. We mentally organize the 100 boxes into 10 rows of 10 boxes each
 2. Prisoners search row by row, but move to the next row when they encounter:
-   - Another number from the same decade as their target
+   - Another number from the same decade as their target (e.g., prisoner #45 finding another 40s number)
-   - A number with the same last digit as their target
+   - A number with the same last digit as their target (e.g., prisoner #45 finding any number ending in 5)
-   - Statistical distribution patterns suggesting their number is elsewhere
+   - Too many numbers smaller than their target (e.g., prisoner #45 finding more than 4 numbers smaller than 45)
+   - Too many numbers larger than their target (e.g., prisoner #45 finding more than 6 numbers larger than 45)
+   - The end of the current row
-3. This pattern-recognition approach allows for more efficient use of the 50-box limit
+3. This pattern-recognition approach allows for more efficient use of the 50-box limit by focusing the search on rows where the prisoner's number is statistically more likely to be found

 ## Usage